WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 Math II Skills

-Recommended for students currently in 8th grade taking Accelerated Math 8, or students currently in 9th grade
+Recommended for students entering 9th grade who completed Accelerated Math 8, or students entering 10th grade

 Polynomial and other functions, geometric proofs, constructions.